QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

 # Web Application with Spring Web and Thymeleaf

-## PR docouomentation is at the end of this readme
+## PR documentation is at the end of this readme

 This is a sample application that demonstrates how to build a web application with Spring Boot and Thymeleaf.
 This application allows you to sign up for an account, log in, and view a list of users.

-It is not required of you to use this application as a starting point for your project.
-You may choose to start from scratch, or use another sample application as a starting point.
-This application is provided as a reference for you to use if you find it helpful.
+You can start from here, use another sample application, or from scratch.

 To create a Spring Boot project in IntelliJ IDEA (Ultimate), follow the instructions in the [Create your first Spring application](https://www.jetbrains.com/help/idea/your-first-spring-application.html) tutorial.